Semi-supervised detection of structural damage using Variational Autoencoder and a One-Class Support Vector Machine: Related works

-In \cite{dang2021cloud}, the authors proposed a DL framework based on cloud computing to efficiently perform real-time monitoring and proactive maintenance of civil infrastructures.
-Cheng et al. in \cite{chen2018autoencoder} proposed a data-driven method based on adaptive kernel spectral clustering (AKSC) and deep long short-term memory recurrent neural networks (LSTM-RNN) to perform health monitoring on machines.
-In \cite{bao2019computer}, the authors proposed a supervised anomaly detection method based on a cluster of DNNs trained on time series signals transformed into grayscale images via computer vision techniques.
+In \cite{dang2021cloud}, the authors proposed a DL framework that utilizes cloud computing to achieve efficient real-time monitoring and proactive maintenance of civil infrastructures.
+Cheng et al. in \cite{chen2018autoencoder} introduced a data-driven method for performing health monitoring on machines, which is based on Adaptive Kernel Spectral Clustering (AKSC) and LSTM.
+In \cite{bao2019computer}, a supervised anomaly detection method has been proposed by the authors, which utilizes a cluster of DNNs trained on time series signals transformed as grayscale images using computer vision techniques.
 In particular, in \cite{bao2019computer}, clusters of DNNs are composed by stacked AEs trained by and greedy layer-wise training \cite{bengio2006greedy}.
-In \cite{ma2018deep}, the authors proposed an anomaly detection method based on a deep coupling autoencoder (DCAE) to handle multimodal sensory signals and to integrate feature extraction of multimodal data into data fusion for fault diagnosis.
+In \cite{ma2018deep}, the authors presented an anomaly detection method that utilizes a Deep Coupling Autoencoder (DCAE) for handling multimodal sensory signals.
+The proposed method also integrates feature extraction of multimodal data into data fusion for fault diagnosis.